Even identical cookies taste better when …

 The highest rated cookies were the ones that were scarce, but the highest rated of these were the ones that were scarce because of social demand. i.e. OTHER PEOPLE WANTED THOSE COOKIES, which directly caused the scarcity!

-How can you use this knowledge to increase your persuasion ability?
+How to use this knowledge to increase your persuasion ability

 Here are some examples: